Previous names

 History

-ST ANDREW ( RNLI No. ON 897) was the last Watson 41 to be built and was the forerunner of the Watson 42, introduced in 1954.
+Built by William Osborne in 1952 as ON 897 (Civil Service No. 10), ST ANDREW was the last Watson 41 to be built and was the forerunner of the Watson 42, introduced in 1954.
+The 41 ft Watson non-self-righting motor lifeboat was designed for stations which required a larger and more powerful boat but which could not accommodate the larger Watson types through boathouse or slipway constraints.
+13 were built between 1933 and 1952.
 The earlier Watson 41s had a forward shelter and an aft cockpit, both being constructed in mahogany.
 The last four 41s to be built, however, were built with one cockpit aft containing the wheel, engine controls, shelter for eight crew and access to the engine room.
 These later cockpits were constructed in aluminium.
 A hatch forward led to the survivors’ cabin.

 Key dates